July 2, 2019

-Many of my full-time freelance writing friends leveraged previous employers and coworkers who moved around in the industry in order to kick-start their first anchor (solid, usually decent-paying clients).
+Many of my full-time freelance writing friends leveraged previous employers and coworkers who moved around in the industry in order to kick-start their first anchor client.
+I’d say about 60 percent of my freelance writing revenue has come from people I know, former colleagues, or referrals.
+You don’t have to know someone in the publishing and media business to find work.
+Every website and brand needs content!

-This is a cost effective move if you enjoyed working with the editor, their feedback, and their pay.
+This is a cost-effective move if you enjoyed working with an editor, their feedback, and their pay.
+It’s one of the secrets of successful freelancers who earn six figures working from home.

 This phrase means different things to different people and can have negative connotations.
 Beware sites that only give an assignment to the lowest bidder and pay pennies.
 You ultimately won’t win when you only “win” the lowest-paying gigs all the time.
 Personally, I enjoy working for higher-paying content marketing websites and reputable brands through those platforms, like Contently, Skyword, ClearVoice, and a few others.